256x/spolistplay/README.md

 #### 1. Get the Script

-Save the provided code into a file named `spotify_bgm_player.py` or similar.
+Save the provided code into a file named `spolistplay.py`.

 #### 2. Install Dependencies